 Mui Ne hotels can be a bit hit or miss, so choose where you stay carefully.
 The location and quality of your hotel can make or break your visit to this little beach town.
-Read this post to discover where to stay in Mui Ne and see our picks of the best beds for every budget.
+Read this post to discover where to stay in Mui Ne for every budget.

 If you’re looking for Mui Ne Vietnam hotels, you probably already know that the big attraction in Mui Ne is the never-ending stretch of soft sandy beach.

 In the winter months, it’s a hotspot for travellers from all over the world who come to warm their chilly bones.
 The spectacular Mui Ne sand dunes and the sheltered south-facing beaches give Mui Ne one of the best year-round climates in Vietnam.